 The Food Studies Program celebrated Earth Day with a seed-planting activity.
 This event was held in two locations - the Woodbury Campus Center Amphitheatre and the Glickman Library Arcade.

 April 1-21, 2019

-Food Solutions New England invites you to join us for our fifth year of the Challenge!
-Participants from across New England and the rest of the country will be taking part in this year's effort which will include updated daily prompts, a new launch webinar featuring Dr. Eddie Moore, a Discussion Guide for groups, and much more.
-Discover how racial and social injustice impact our food system, connect with others, identify ways to dismantle racism and become better leaders for a more just, equitable food system and world.
-Click on the link above for more info and to find out how to register.
+Food Solutions New England hosted their fifth year of the Challenge!
+Participants from across New England and the rest of the country took part in this year's effort which included updated daily prompts, a new launch webinar featuring Dr. Eddie Moore, a Discussion Guide for groups, and much more.
+Participants discovered how racial and social injustice impact our food system, connected with others, identified ways to dismantle racism and became better leaders for a more just, equitable food system and world.

 2019 Principle 6: Cooperatives Build a Better Maine